sonic-net/SONiC/doc/aaa/TACACS+ Server Monitor.md

 - TACACS+ monitor also will write warning message to syslog when following event happen:
     - Any server latency is -1, which means the server is unreachable.
     - Any server latency is bigger than high_latency_threshold.
-- Hostcfgd will monit TACPLUS_SERVER_LATENCY table and re-generate TACACS config file:
-    - When monitor feature disabled, hostcfgd will not monit TACPLUS_SERVER_LATENCY table.
-    - Hostcfgd will cache last time table data, and compare with latest table data.
-    - Based on compare result, if found following change, hostcfgd will re-generate TACACS config file:
-        - Any server latency is -1, which means the server is unreachable.
-        - Any unreachable server become reachable.
-        - Any server latency is bigger than high_latency_threshold.
-- When hostcfgd generate TACACS config file, server priority calculated according to following rules:
-    - Get server priority info from CONFIG_DB TACPLUS_SERVER table.
-    - When monitor feature disabled, will use priority in TACPLUS_SERVER table as server priority.
-    - When monitor feature enabled:
-        - Change high latency server to 1, this is because 1 is the smallest priority, and SONiC device will use high priority server first.
-        - Un-reachable server will not include in TACACS config file.
-When server become reachable, hostcfgd will add server back.
-        - If other server also has priority 1 in CONFIG_DB, change priority to 2
-        - If other server priority is no 1, using original priority in CONFIG_DB

 # 5 References